 Be conscious of your judgments and begin to change your preconceived ideas and outdated beliefs so that the goodness and beauty of difference can prevail.
 Be willing to let go of your judgmental mindset.
 Judgement separates you from whatever you judge.
 "All women are..."
 All Asians are..., etc." When I judge, I slap a label and push this person away from me (mentally-emotionally) and lose the opportunity to know them better and perhaps miss the opportunity to change my mind about my preconceived notions.

 Judgements lock up the heart and mind and imprisons us in loneliness.
 What I love most about California is that the majority of people here, not only respect difference, they CELEBRATE IT!
 When you drop the judgments you can set yourself free.
 Judgement is different than discernment.

 Being Different is the One Thing We All Have in Common.

 There are hundreds of different languages in our world.
 Which one is better?
 They are merely different forms of communication that benefit different societies and cultures.
 Languages are unique, and none are superior to another.
 When you can feel the same way for all people who are different from you, then you have truly evolved.

-Owning the uniqueness of yourself and others will create a feeling of appreciation and value.
+Own the uniqueness of yourself and others.
+This will create a feeling of appreciation and value.
+Be curious versus critical of yourself and others.
 Focusing on value versus “better or less than” begins to build the dignity of difference.
 Search to find the value of different people and cultures rather than blindly judging them.
 Look for the truth that unifies difference.